 Thanks to this search, Bonnie's married name known to the Bureau as Mrs. Roy Harding-- was discovered to be erroneous.
 Harding was a real person and convict friend of Bonnie's husband Roy Thornton.
 However for some reason, the Bureau had Bonnie's married name wrong-- from the inception of their complaint against B&C. Having discovered this error, seemingly all possible combinations of Bonnie's given and married names were used, to further search for Bonnie's fingerprint record.
 Finally on April 3, 1934, Hoover states that a careful search of identification unit files, does not indicate any fingerprints of Bonnie Parker-- were transmitted on April 20th, 1932 by the Sheriff's office at Kaufman Texas.
 Although the discrepancy in dates between Hoover's April 20th date and Deputy Sheriff Dunnen's June 16th admission remains unknown-- never the less Hoover's message is clear.
 The Bureau's exhaustive searches, failed to uncover a Bonnie Parker fingerprint record.

 Of course any number of possibilities could be true, regarding this supposed Bonnie Parker fingerprint card.
 This card made without proper identifiers, could have been lost or misfiled, and re-discovered later.
 Also as Bonnie was known to have been quite bright, she could have provided a false signature on this card.
 It's also quite possible, in 1932 the Kaufman Sheriff's office in not realizing the importance, of a then unknown Bonnie Parker-- didn't follow through and take her prints.
 Thus when her importance became known, and with others searching for her prints, it became CYA time in Kaufman.
 Its also conceivable Portley was sent the original, and thus no copy remained in Kaufman when Hoover searched??
 However this theory wouldn't explain, why the copy said sent to the Bureau couldn't be located.
 Or perhaps a "replacement card" for the one never taken, was contrived after the fact, and thus became the card received by Portley-- which ending up in Missouri Hwy Patrol custody.
+Based on the evidence as it exists now, perhaps that's a fair assumption.
+But even so, one would need to ask how 2 quite similar and flawed B&C fingerprint cards, ended up in Missouri-- when Bonnie's couldn't be located within an extensive search as late as April 1934, and Clyde's card seems to have no noted source what so ever??

 The Bonnie Parker Highway Patrol fingerprint card is a great B&C mystery.
 It appears the Dallas FBI files, have confirmed our findings from the signatures inquiry, regarding this mysterious artifact.
 Today as in 1934, it seems no credible evidence exists, to support this supposed Bonnie Parker fingerprint card as having validity.
+If anyone has additional information or ideas regarding this mystery, I would welcome hearing from you.

 No comments: